anira-project/anira/docs/sphinx/usage.rst

 For models whose inference time dominates the round trip, the throughput of both strategies is identical within measurement noise — choose ``Blocking`` to eliminate idle CPU/power usage, and ``SpinBackoff`` only when sub-microsecond work-pickup latency matters.

 .. note::
-    All anira instances in a process share one inference thread pool, so only one wait strategy can be in effect per process — the one of the first machine or instance created.
+    All anira instances in a process share one inference thread pool, so only one wait strategy can be in effect per process — the one of the first context or instance created.
 If a later one requests a different strategy, the request is ignored and anira logs a warning.
 Since both strategies produce identical results, a mismatch is harmless; the warning only tells you that the requested performance characteristic is not the one in effect.

 .. note::
-    The configuration in effect is the first user's (a machine or an instance); every later machine or instance is reconciled against it: the log level (the most verbose request wins), the wait strategy, the drain mode, the queue capacity and the drain interval (the first wins, with a warning on a mismatch), and the thread count (the pool only shrinks, never grows, and never to zero).
+    The configuration in effect is the first user's (a context or an instance); every later context or instance is reconciled against it: the log level (the most verbose request wins), the wait strategy, the drain mode, the queue capacity and the drain interval (the first wins, with a warning on a mismatch), and the thread count (the pool only shrinks, never grows, and never to zero).
 The thread pool exists exactly while :cpp:class:`anira::InferenceHandler` instances exist: the first instance builds it from the configuration in effect (its threads start with the first ``prepare()``), and destroying the last instance stops and joins every inference thread before its destructor returns.
-Once every machine and instance is gone, the next configuration takes effect whole.
+Once every context and instance is gone, the next configuration takes effect whole.
 For plugins this means the host may unload your library the moment the last instance is destroyed — see :ref:`plugin-library-unload` in the troubleshooting guide for the details and the Windows caveat.

 .. note::
-    On WebAssembly builds blocking waits are impossible — inference loops are driven cooperatively by JS Workers — so ``ANIRA_WAIT_BLOCKING`` is coerced to ``ANIRA_WAIT_SPIN_BACKOFF`` with a warning by the context.
+    On WebAssembly builds blocking waits are impossible — inference loops are driven cooperatively by JS Workers — so ``ANIRA_WAIT_BLOCKING`` is coerced to ``ANIRA_WAIT_SPIN_BACKOFF`` with a warning by the core.

 anira logs through `tanh-lib <https://github.com/tanh-lab/tanh-lib>`_'s ``thl::Logger``.
-Every record carries an ``anira.<component>`` group (``anira.context``, ``anira.scheduler``, ``anira.config``, ``anira.system``, ``anira.backend.<name>``, ``anira.web``), and anira never configures the sinks itself: where the messages end up is the host's decision, made with ``thl::Logger::set_config()`` / ``set_callback()``.
+Every record carries an ``anira.<component>`` group (``anira.core``, ``anira.scheduler``, ``anira.config``, ``anira.system``, ``anira.backend.<name>``, ``anira.web``), and anira never configures the sinks itself: where the messages end up is the host's decision, made with ``thl::Logger::set_config()`` / ``set_callback()``.
 By default tanh-lib writes to the platform log — ``os_log`` on macOS/iOS (visible in Console.app or ``log stream``), ``logcat`` on Android, stdout/stderr elsewhere; set ``LoggerConfig::m_console_enabled`` for a plain stdout/stderr console sink on Apple platforms.

-Messages from the audio thread and the inference threads are real-time safe: they are formatted on the caller's stack and pushed into a lock-free queue the context owns (a ``thl::Logger::rt::Queue``), and reach the same sinks a little later with ``source = "rt"``.
-The machine configuration (``machine.log_drain(...)`` and ``machine.log_queue_capacity(...)``, section 1.4; the ``log`` block of the machine file) says how that queue is drained:
+Messages from the audio thread and the inference threads are real-time safe: they are formatted on the caller's stack and pushed into a lock-free queue the core owns (a ``thl::Logger::rt::Queue``), and reach the same sinks a little later with ``source = "rt"``.
+The context configuration (``context.log_drain(...)`` and ``context.log_queue_capacity(...)``, section 1.4; the ``log`` block of the context file) says how that queue is drained:

-- ``ANIRA_LOG_DRAIN_THREAD`` (the default natively): a low-priority thread of anira's own (``anira-log``, ``thl::core::ThreadPriority::Low``, i.e. below UI work — under heavy CPU contention, e.g. more spinning inference threads than cores, delivery is delayed rather than competing with the audio path) owned by the core — started with the first machine or :cpp:class:`anira::InferenceHandler`, stopped and joined when the last of them is destroyed (and by ``anira_shutdown``), which flushes the queue through the sinks on the destroying thread.
+- ``ANIRA_LOG_DRAIN_THREAD`` (the default natively): a low-priority thread of anira's own (``anira-log``, ``thl::core::ThreadPriority::Low``, i.e. below UI work — under heavy CPU contention, e.g. more spinning inference threads than cores, delivery is delayed rather than competing with the audio path) owned by the core — started with the first context or :cpp:class:`anira::InferenceHandler`, stopped and joined when the last of them is destroyed (and by ``anira_shutdown``), which flushes the queue through the sinks on the destroying thread.
 Nothing of it survives the last user, so a plugin host may unload the library right after.
 - ``ANIRA_LOG_DRAIN_MANUAL``: no thread.
-The host calls ``anira_machine_drain_log`` (``anira::Machine::drain_log``, or :cpp:func:`anira::InferenceHandler::drain_log` / ``anira_drain_log``) periodically, e.g. from a UI timer; the queue is shared by every machine and handler in the process, so pumping any one of them drains everything.
+The host calls ``anira_context_drain_log`` (``anira::Context::drain_log``, or :cpp:func:`anira::InferenceHandler::drain_log` / ``anira_drain_log``) periodically, e.g. from a UI timer; the queue is shared by every context and handler in the process, so pumping any one of them drains everything.
 The only mode on WebAssembly, where the web wrapper exposes it as ``drainAniraLog(wasmInstance)`` (``_anira_drain_log()``).
-Records logged before the last machine or handler is destroyed are flushed on its release either way.
+Records logged before the last context or handler is destroyed are flushed on its release either way.

 ``log_queue_capacity`` sizes the queue (rounded up to a power of two, clamped to [64, 65536]; a full queue drops and counts further records until the next drain, which then reports how many were lost) and the interval of ``log_drain`` the thread's pass interval; the rule of thumb is capacity ≥ burst rate × interval.
 The queue is created once per process by the first session and keeps its size — a later first session asking for more is told with a warning.